 - Supplies 5,000 IU of Vitamin D3, the optimal level for providing an effective daily dose for many, but not all, individuals (you may need to take more).

-- Provides 180 mcg of Vitamin K2 as MenaQ7® – the optimal level of K2 in the first and only clinically proven form to promote healthy, flexible arteries and overall heart health as well as bone health.*
+- Provides 180 mcg of Vitamin K2 as MenaQ7® – the optimal level of K2 in the first form to promote healthy, flexible arteries and overall heart health as well as bone health.*

-- Utilizes vitamin K2 produced from fermented chickpeas, which has proven to be one of the most bioavailable, stable and beneficial varieties.*
+- Utilizes vitamin K2 produced from fermented chickpeas, which has shown to be one of the most bioavailable, stable and beneficial varieties.*

 - Is soy-free to avoid potential allergen concerns.